Container Roles

 container_registry_credentials

-Type: dict This is only required for the upload and promote roles.
+- This is only required for the upload and promote roles.
 This is expected to be a Zuul Secret in dictionary form.
-Each key is the name of a registry, and its value a dictionary with information about that registry.
+Each key is the name of a registry, and its value a dictionary with information about that registry. - Example: - container_registry_credentials: quay.io: username: foo password: bar -

 container_registry_credentials{}.[registry name]

-Type: dict Information about a registry.
-The key is the registry name, and its value a dict as follows:
+- Information about a registry.
+The key is the registry name, and its value a dict as follows: -

 container_registry_credentials{}.[registry name]{}.username